 - Students must have their SPIN slides approved by the historian of the Student Government Association, who will then submit the slides on their behalf.

 The dimensions of the slide should be 1920x1080 pixels.
 All submissions are subject to editing.
 Every effort will be made to post submissions within 24 hours.
 You will be notified if there is a problem with your submission.
 When appropriate, the user can also submit their event to the School's Web calendar as well.

 - Make your text 26 points or larger.
 Smaller text is hard for people to scan quickly.
 If you have a lot of text that you're having trouble fitting on one slide, think about splitting it up among several slides.

 - Use no more than two images on a single slide.
 Make sure images are sized to be easily seen on the screen.

 - Looking for a headshot of a School of Pharmacy student, staff member, or faculty member?
 Our online directory provides you with access to photos once you log in.

 - Do not include the School of Pharmacy logo; it is already displayed on the screen.

-This PowerPoint template has been created to aid you in submitting information for SPIN slides.
-This template must be used to avoid formatting issues specific to the SPIN system.
+This optional PowerPoint template has been created to aid you in submitting information for SPIN slides.
+This template can be used to avoid formatting issues specific to the SPIN system.